 Although this profession is open to all graduates, a degree in the following subjects may increase your chances of finding work:

 - accountancy and finance

 - retail management.

-Many companies prefer to recruit graduates from business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline as long as they have the necessary skills.
+Many companies prefer to recruit graduates with business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline, provided they have the necessary skills.

 This occupation is also open to those with an HND, particularly in the following subjects:

 - accountancy and finance

 Entry without a degree or HND is possible for candidates with other relevant qualifications or experience.
 Some allocator or assistant merchandiser posts require good A-level results.

 A postgraduate qualification isn't needed, although there are relevant courses available.
 Search postgraduate courses in merchandising.

 - strong analytical and numerical skills to work out budgets and understand sales figures